NeelKondapalli/Speech-Splendid/README.md

 - expert.ai for topic and behavioral trait detection

 Face analysis was done using:
-- DeepFace: A 9-layer convolutional neural network developed by FaceBook.
+- DeepFace: A 9-layer convolutional neural network developed by Facebook.